demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-IP_Enrichment_-_Generic_v2_README.md

 - Resolve IP addresses to hostnames (DNS)
 - Provide threat information
+- IP address Reputation using !ip command
 - Separate internal and external IP addresses
 - For internal IP addresses, get host information

 ## Dependencies

 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks

+* IP Enrichment - External - Generic v2
 * IP Enrichment - Internal - Generic v2
-* IP Enrichment - External - Generic v2

 ### Integrations

 This playbook does not use any integrations.

 ### Scripts

 This playbook does not use any scripts.

 ### Commands

 This playbook does not use any commands.

 ## Playbook Inputs

 ---

 | **Name** | **Description** | **Default Value** | **Required** |